 Damage to windows and doors

 Damage to windows and doors can have all manner of causes – from general failure through wear and tear, to accidental damage to glass panes caused by the home owner.
 Since the security of you and your family is at stake, you should act quickly to make your home safe again.
-Call out a professional to fix the problem, whether that be a window repair specialist or a locksmith.
+Call out a professional to fix the problem, whether that be a window repair specialist like T&C glass shop or a locksmith.
 Check to see if your home emergency cover includes damage to windows and doors – if so, your provider will quickly send out a trained service person to sort it out.
 While you may need to make a temporary repair – such as taping or boarding up a shattered window – you should get a permanent fix as soon as you can.
 Be aware that an insecure property could invalidate your home insurance.

 If you lose your keys and cannot gain access to your home, don’t be tempted to break in, Jason Statham style.
 Call a lock smith – or your home emergency provider, if you have one.
 They should be able to come out quickly and address the problem.